almostengr/almostengrwebsite/website/docs/projects/light-show.md

 During times of heavy rain or severe weather the light show may be stopped to reduce the chance of electrical shorts occurring and for safety of individuals watching.
-Latest information about the show will be posted on the [Jukebox page](/jukebox).
+Latest information about the show will be posted on the [Light Show home page](/lightshow).

 ## Pick The Song

 This year, we are allowing viewers to pick the song that they want to see played.
-To select a song, visit the [Jukebox page](/jukebox).
+To select a song, visit the [Light Show home page](/lightshow).
 Your song request will be added to the queue.
 Songs will be played in the order that they have been requested.

 ## Listen From Your Car